matt4530/quartermaster-docs/stage/README.md

 └─────────┴───────────┴───────┴─────────┴──────────────┴─────────────┘
 ```

-The framework also comes bundled with a `summary()` method, which displays rich output of a set of stages.
+The framework also comes bundled with `stageSummary([...stages])` methods, which displays rich output of a set of stages.

 ```
 Overview of event time spent in stage ┌─────────┬─────────────┬───────────┬──────────┐
 │ (index) │    stage    │ queueTime │ workTime │
 ├─────────┼─────────────┼───────────┼──────────┤
-│    0    │   'Cache'   │     7     │   604    │
+│    0    │ 'LRUCache'  │     7     │   604    │
 │    1    │ 'TimedLive' │    10     │   592    │
 └─────────┴─────────────┴───────────┴──────────┘